 - 4 Set your low heart rate notification too!

-- 5 Want to keep track of your heart rate on a regular basis?
+- 6 Want to regularly keep track of your heart rate?

 Why heart rate alerts are important and potentially life-saving

-When your heart rate is too high or too low and you aren’t engaged in some physical activity or slow-down, you may need to seek immediate help.
+When your heart rate is too high or too low, and you aren’t engaged in some physical activity or slowing down, you may need to seek immediate help.

 That’s why Apple Watch alerts are so important, so you can seek help when you need it most.